romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

   columns = this.setColumns((t) => ({
     number: t.integer()
-      .lt(number) // must be lower than number .lte(number) // must be lower than or equal to number .max(number) // alias for .lte
+      .lt(number) // must be lower than number .lte(number) // must be lower than or equal to the number .max(number) // alias for .lte
-      .gt(number) // must be greater than number .gte(number) // must be greater than or equal to number .min(number) // alias for .gte
+      .gt(number) // must be greater than number .gte(number) // must be greater than or equal to the number .min(number) // alias for .gte
-      .positive() // must be greater than 0 .nonNegative() // must be greater than or equal to 0 .negative() // must be lower than 0 .nonPositive() // must be lower than or equal to 0 .multipleOf(number) // must be a multiple of number .step(number) // alias for .multipleOf
+      .positive() // must be greater than 0 .nonNegative() // must be greater than or equal to 0 .negative() // must be lower than 0 .nonPositive() // must be lower than or equal to 0 .multipleOf(number) // must be a multiple of the number .step(number) // alias for .multipleOf
   }))
 }